 By the time November comes around, it’s considerably cooler—around 57°F (13.9°C)—with shorter daylight hours.
 December has the shortest days, but an air of festivity as the whole city is preparing for Christmas.

 In January, February, and March, you can expect average highs of around 57°F (14°C), with average lows cool but still well above freezing.
 Days should be bright and sunny.
 Frost and snow are virtually unheard of, although the Pyrenees mountain range to the north will have snowy caps.

-February is actually one of the driest months of the year, making this the best time to come to explore the museums and spend hours walking around.
+February is actually one of the driest months of the year, making this the best time to come to explore the museums and spend hours walking around and shopping in Barcelona.